 Under any of the Central Valley Wye alternatives, the impact under CEQA would be significant because impacts resulting from habitat modifications and mortality from construction activities in upland and aquatic habitats would cause a substantial adverse effect on special-status amphibian species.
 The design characteristics of the Central Valley Wye alternatives would include effective measures to identify special-status amphibian aquatic habitat to be avoided during construction; install barriers to prevent special-status amphibians from entering the work area; prohibit the use of plastic monofilament netting or similar materials in erosion control materials; cover all excavated, steep-sided holes or trenches; and implement speed limits of 15 mph in construction zones.
 These measures would minimize but not avoid permanent conversion of occupied aquatic and upland habitat to Central Valley Wye infrastructure.
-BIO-MM#9: Conduct Pre-Construction Surveys for Special-Status Reptile and Amphibian Species and BIO-MM#10: Conduct Special-Status Reptile and Amphibian Monitoring, Avoidance, and Relocation would implement preconstruction surveys in suitable habitats to determine the presence of amphibian species and would require the contractor's project biological monitor to oversee construction activities to avoid special-status amphibians or relocate them outside the construction area.
-BIO-MM#11: Conduct Protocol and Pre-Construction Surveys for California Tiger Salamander and BIO-MM#12: California Tiger Salamander Exclusion Fencing would survey potential breeding habitat for the presence of California tiger salamander and install and maintain exclusion fencing along the perimeter of the HSR right-of-way within California tiger salamander suitable habitat areas.
-BIO-MM#13: Conduct Emergence and Larval Surveys for Western Spadefoot would conduct preconstruction emergence and larval surveys for western spadefoot during the fall and winter rainy season.
-BIO-MM#3, BIO-MM#4, and BIO-MM#48: Compensate for Impacts on California Tiger Salamander would allow for on-site and off-site restoration and preservation of special-status amphibian species.
-With implementation of BIO-MM#3, BIO-MM#4, BIO-MM#48, and BIO-MM#9 through BIO-MM#13, the impact under CEQA would be less than significant under any of the Central Valley Wye alternatives because impacts resulting from habitat modifications and mortality on special-status amphibian species and their habitat would be reduced and there would not be a substantial adverse effect from habitat modification and construction-related mortality on special-status amphibians.
+BIO-MM#1a would require the establishment of fencing to protect environmentally sensitive areas.
+BIO-MM#1b would require preparation of monthly and annual reports documenting compliance with all IAMFs, mitigation measures, and other requirements set forth in regulatory agency authorizations.
+BIO-MM#2a would require preparation and implementation of a vegetation RRP to address temporary impacts resulting from ground-disturbing activities within areas that potentially support special-status species, wetlands and/or other aquatic resources.
+BIO-MM#9a would give the project biologist authority to halt work to prevent the death or injury to special-status amphibians.
+BIO-MM#9b: Conduct Pre-construction Surveys for Special-Status Reptile and Amphibian Species and BIO-MM#10: Implement Avoidance and Minimization Measures for Special-Status Reptile and Amphibian Species would implement pre-construction surveys in suitable habitats to determine the presence of amphibian species and would require the contractor's project biological monitor to oversee construction activities to avoid special-status amphibians or relocate them outside the construction area.
+BIO-MM#11: Conduct Pre-Construction Surveys for California Tiger Salamander and BIO-MM#12: Implement Avoidance and Minimization Measures for California Tiger Salamander, would survey potential breeding habitat for the presence of California tiger salamander and install and maintain exclusion fencing along the perimeter of the HSR right-ofway within California tiger salamander suitable habitat areas.
+BIO-MM#13: Conduct Emergence and Larval Surveys for Western Spadefoot would conduct pre-construction emergence and larval surveys for western spadefoot during the fall and winter rainy season.
+BIO-MM#3b, BIO-MM#4, and BIO-MM#46: Provide Compensatory Mitigation for Impacts on California Tiger Salamander Habitat, would allow for on-site and off-site restoration and preservation of special-status amphibian species.
+With implementation of BIO-MM#1a, BIO-MM#1b, BIO-MM#2a, BIO-MM#3b, BIO-MM#4, BIO-MM#9a, BIO-MM#9b, BIO-MM#10, BIO-MM#11, BIO-MM#12, BIO-MM#13, and BIO-MM#46, the impact under CEQA would be less than significant under any of the Central Valley Wye alternatives because impacts resulting from habitat modifications and mortality on special-status amphibian species and their habitat would be reduced and there would not be a substantial adverse effect from habitat modification and construction-related mortality on specialstatus amphibians.